 This primary duty of parents continues until a child reaches the age of 18 years, unless the child is able to support themself before then, marries or is adopted.
 In some circumstances, maintenance can be paid for children over the age of 18 years (see “Adult child maintenance”).

-The child support formula calculates each parent’s contribution towards the costs of raising a child based on the combined incomes of both parents and the care arrangements for the child.
-The “Costs of Children Table” sets out how much children cost by reference to both parents’ combined income, the age and number of children (s 5, sch 1 Assessment Act).
+The assessment is based on a child support formula.
+This formula calculates each parent’s contribution towards the costs of raising a child based on the combined incomes of both parents and the care arrangements for the child.
+The “Costs of Children Table” sets out how much children cost by reference to the parents’ combined income, the age and number of children (s 5, sch 1 Assessment Act).

-Parents will be required to notify CS about the care arrangements for the children.
-This may be in the form of an agreement (written or verbal), parenting plan or court order.
+Parents must notify CS about the care arrangements for the children.
+This may be in the form of an agreement (written or verbal), a parenting plan or court order.
 At times, parents may not agree on the level of care.
-In these instances CS will make a determination as to the actual level of care.
+In these instances, CS will make a determination as to the actual level of care.

-“Regular care” is defined as having between 14–35 per cent care of a child, and “shared care” is defined as having between 35–65 per cent care of a child (s 5).
+“Regular care” is defined as having 14–35 per cent care of a child; “shared care” is defined as having 35–65 per cent care of a child (s 5).

 An amount for self-support of each parent and the costs of children from new families are also taken into account.
 The Costs of Children Table and the online estimator can be found on the CS website at www.humanservices.gov.au.

 Parents in same-sex relationships can apply for child support.

 If a parent is on a low income (e.g. Centrelink benefits), minimum child support of $8.08 per week to each family is payable (up to a maximum of three families).
 This amount is subject to indexation (s 66 Assessment Act) and the parent will be advised in writing of the new amount.
 The minimum rate will not apply if there is a departure determination, court order or agreement in place (s 66(8)) or if a parent has at least regular care of one or more of the children (s 66(1)).